-GMAT Study Guide: How To Study and Prepare for the GMAT or GRE
+How To Study and Prepare for the GMAT, GRE, and EA

-Wharton requires a very high academic caliber of students in the MBA Program for Executives to ensure parity between the full-time MBA and executive MBA programs.
-Having the same standards of performance for both programs has been a bedrock principle since the EMBA program’s inception more than 45 years ago.
+Wharton requires a very high academic caliber of students in the MBA Program for Executives to ensure parity between the full-time MBA and executive MBA program.
+Having the same performance for both programs has been a bedrock principle since the EMBA program’s inception more than 45 years ago.

-If you are uncertain or indifferent about which test to take, schedule a chat with a member of the Admissions Committee.
-Check out the study guide below for study tips from Admissions staff and alumni.
+If you are uncertain about which test to take, check out the guide below for study tips from alumni.

-How to Study for the GMAT & GRE
+How to Study for the GMAT, GRE, and EA

 Step 1: Understand your capabilities